 The school's student assistance team meets weekly to discuss student referrals for behavior, academic, health and attendance concerns.
-Assistance through the reading labs, math lab, and/or study lab is determined by the RAP team.
-Reading labs include intensive remedial instruction in decoding, reading comprehension, and writing based on a student's needs.
-Math labs include instruction in computation and comprehension.
-Study labs assist students with homework completion, organizational skills, and discipline concerns.
-Labs are held daily during "specials" period and after school.
+Assistance through the reading lab and math lab is determined by the START team.
+Reading lab includes intensive remedial instruction in decoding, reading comprehension, and writing based on a student's needs.
+Math lab includes instruction in computation and comprehension.
+Labs are held daily and provide students with additional instructional time.
 Students who participate in lab work with staff to monitor their own progress on a weekly basis.
-Students may also be referred for peer mentoring, BBBS mentoring, Boys to Men Group, or Girls' Group for assistance with pro-social skills.
+Students may also be referred for peer mentoring, BBBS mentoring, check-in/check-out, or social work groups for assistance with pro-social skills.
 Students in need of academic assistance may participate in the summer tutoring program for extended instruction in reading and math.
 All students have access to the school library throughout the summer.